-Nature Nibble #7 – May 18th
+Nature Nibble #7 – Third Week of May

 Get out in your own backyard and see what's going on!
-Open up the Nature Nibble curriculum document to take a look at what is going on outside your window.
+Open up the Nature Nibble curriculum document to take a look at what might be going on outside your window.
 Use the Nature Nibble Links supporting file to open up a YouTube video from our SPECIAL GUEST HOST to watch before you go outside.
 Be sure to look around for other things happening outside your window and either write them down or draw them on your Nature Nibble sheet or in your journal.
 Get out there and have fun!

-Nature Nibble #8 – May 25th
+Nature Nibble #8 – Fourth Week of May

 Get out in your own backyard and see what's going on!
-Open up the Nature Nibble curriculum document to take a look at what is going on outside your window.
+Open up the Nature Nibble curriculum document to take a look at what might be going on outside your window.
 Use the Nature Nibble Links supporting file to open up a YouTube video from Ms. Deanna to watch before you go outside.
 Be sure to look around for other things happening outside your window and either write them down or draw them on your Nature Nibble sheet or in your journal.
 Get out there and have fun!

 Online Resources for Data, Kits, Information and More!